arathinair11/Satellite-Imagery/README.md

 * CLD_PRJ_DIST
 * BUFFER

-### For CNN Autoencoder code, connect to AWS server and the execute the .py file.
+### For CNN Autoencoder code, connect to AWS server and execute the .py file.
 * CNN Autoencoder.py - Trained using satellite images extracted from the training dataset coordinates(coordinates.csv)
 * CNN_Autoencoder_Unlabeled.py - Trained using satellite images extracted randomly using the shapefile coordinates(Lagos_Shapefile.csv)